(Image: Pia Johnson, Family Resemblance, after Wittgenstein (detail triptych), 2015/16, archival inkjet prints, 45.0 x 45.0cm each)

 The exhibition is supported by a PhotoAccess 2017 Artist Support Package, and

 Join exhibition curators Ashley Lumb and Laura McLean for a curators talk in the Huw Davies Gallery at 2pm on Sunday 26 March 2017.
 Free event.
 All welcome.
+If you missed the talk, you can listen to it on our Soundcloud channel here.

 (Image: David Flanagan, Untitled #12 (detail), 2015, C type print, 2000 x 660mm)